Tuesday, May 12, 2026

 NWSL leadership said in March that they planned to award an 18th expansion team during the 2026 season, with hopes of entering the league in 2028 alongside Atlanta.
 Columbus has been seen as a frontrunner, and will host the NWSL’s Challenge Cup in late June during the men’s World Cup.
 The Ohio city is also set to stage nine Olympic soccer matches in 2028 as the tournament expands out of L.A.

-The deal requires $25 million each from the city and Franklin County—funded by ticket fees for events at the Crew’s home stadium—that would go toward building the new facility and making upgrades to the stadium to accommodate the women’s team.
+The deal requires $25 million each from the city and Franklin County—funded by ticket fees for events at the Crew’s home stadium—that will go toward building the new facility and making upgrades to the stadium to accommodate the women’s team.
 The Franklin County Commissioners, which had appeared more supportive of the plan than City Council in recent weeks, voted 2–0 with one abstention to approve the deal on Tuesday.

 “Together, we built a plan that invests in world-class facilities, creates long-term economic and community benefits for the City and enhances our opportunity to bring an NWSL club to Columbus in 2028,” the statement said.